mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 (Section: content)
 - Section title: `Email communications`
-- Input field: `Contact email address`
+- Input field: `Contact email address (optional)`
-- Subtitle of input: `If provided, this email address will be used for email communications and will appear under your Profile page instead of the email used for login.`
+- Subtitle of input: `If you would like to provide a different email address from your login email for email communications, please do so here.
+Note, this email will also appear under your <a href="/profile/">Profile page</a>.`
 - Check box: `Receive the latest updates about localization at Mozilla, announcements about new Pontoon features, receive invitations to contributor events and more.`
-- Subtitle to check box: `I’m okay with Mozilla handling my personal information as explained in this <a href="https://www.mozilla.org/privacy/websites/">Privacy Notice</a>.`
+- Subtitle to check box: `I agree to Mozilla handling my personal information as explained in this <a href="https://www.mozilla.org/privacy/websites/">Privacy Notice</a>.`

 Note: All texts need to configurable per instance, i.e. we should not be hard-coding "Mozilla".